flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/notifications-plugin/using-notifications-plugin/forwarding-notifications-to-an-external-system.md

+---
+sidebar_position: 4
+---

 # Forward notifications to an external system

-If the Notification service is not directly connected to a SMTP / SMS server and you want to use an external system for sending the notifications, you can use the notification plugin just to forward the notifications to your custom implementation.
+If the Notification service is not directly connected to an SMTP / SMS server and you want to use an external system for sending the notifications, you can use the notification plugin just to forward the notifications to your custom implementation.

-### Define needed Kafka topics <a href="#define-needed-kafka-topics" id="define-needed-kafka-topics"></a>
+### Define needed Kafka topics

 Kafka topic names can be set by using environment variables: